darey-io/globomantics-vagrant/README.md

 ## Jenkins Server
 CI/CD pipelines

-## Kubernetes ClusterI will be using this cluster for different kubernetes deployments, such as
+## Kubernetes Cluster - I will be using kubernetes to deploy different applications and technologies, such as
 - ELK stack
 - Python app
 - Java app
+- Consul
+- nginx
+- Apache Web Server
+- Mysql
+- Redshift

 ## Consul Cluster
 I use VMs for the Consul cluster.
 My desired configuration is to ultimately use kubernetes for consul.
 But for now, lets stick with the VMs.